Kyriosity/use-dev/README+/parts/MultifacetVal/README.md

 - An unknown child's age of 7` can mean months and years.
 - _`Jack`_ can be family, given (not only on birth), and branded name.
 - One apple may mean an electronic device too,
-- The weekly payment of `1'000` dollars may surprise with a national hue: Australian, Canadian, Jamaican, and twenty more.
+- The weekly payment of `1'000` dollars has a national hue: Australian, Canadian, Jamaican, and twenty more.

 Concurrent measurement systems can make matters even worse, e.g. flight height can be communicated in <i>feet</i> while cockpit variometers may show <i>meters</i>.